scottgonzalez/better-diff/README.md

 * Apply syntax highlighting to the generated diffs.
 * Support popular version control systems.

+See the [Determine architecture issue](https://github.com/scottgonzalez/better-diff/issues/2) for more details.

 ## Contributing

 If you're interested in helping with the implementation, please leave a comment on the [Find Contributors issue](https://github.com/scottgonzalez/better-diff/issues/1) issue.
 This will likely require many contributors before we have a viable solution.
 No contribution is too small!